Chart Color Schemes

 Red Hill's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Red Hill shows excellent health outcomes across all age groups, with very low prevalence of common health conditions.
-Approximately 60% (3,910 people) have private health cover, compared to 72.2% in Greater Brisbane.
+Red Hill demonstrates excellent health outcomes across all age groups, with a very low prevalence of common health conditions.
+Private health cover is exceptionally high at approximately 60% of the total population (3,910 people), compared to 71.6% across Greater Brisbane as of the latest data (2021).

 Frequently Asked Questions - Health